top of page

 Course Information:

 This Course is for counsellors in their final year of training as well as qualified, practising counsellors and psychotherapists.
-It will cover all of part one of the BACP’s counselling young people (12-18 years) training curriculum.
+It will cover all of part one of the BACP’s counselling young people

 There is rising concern for the mental health of young people, and this course will provide a clear and relevant understanding of the basic professional knowledge and skills needed to be an effective counsellor of young people and will allow counsellors to explore and increase their knowledge and clinical skills in their work with young people, in line with the current expectations of the profession.